 A timeless classic, “The Metamorphosis” by Franz Kafka enthralls readers with its witty elements of magical realism.
 Despite the seeming absurdity of the story’s plot, the text covers topics that comprise the core of human existence, such as alienation and identity crisis, making it relatable for many readers.

-The story’s protagonist, Gregor Samsa, works as a traveling salesman to financially support his family even though he despises this occupation and constantly wishes to escape the burden of his role.
-One morning after a night of disturbing dreams, Gregor finds himself unable to move, only to realize that he has somehow transformed into an insect lying on its back.
+The story’s protagonist, Gregor Samsa, works as a traveling salesman to support his family as much as he despises this occupation and constantly wishes to escape the burden of his role.
+One morning after a night of disturbing dreams, Gregor finds himself unable to move, only to realize that he has somehow transformed into an insect on its back.
 When his family members discover him in this state, they are beyond horrified.
 They regard him with disgust; his sister Grete brings him food to ensure his bare survival.

 Although he is initially glad to be relieved of stress from work, the apparent shift in his family’s attitude engenders feelings of alienation in Gregor.
 He is severed from normal interactions with his family members, marking a transition from his former life.
 He is no longer considered to be a useful member of the family; in fact, he is deemed a loathsome nuisance.
 His father frequently throws objects to repel him and considers him nothing more than a bug.
 His family members, who are supposed to offer him unconditional love, are actually the first to abandon Gregor when he falls victim to unfortunate conditions.